yenyang/BetterBulldozer/BetterBulldozer/LongDescription.md

 ﻿Easily delete things that you otherwise could not delete or easily delete.

+CloverPie made a instructional video about most of the features of Better Bulldozer.
+You can find it on Youtube.
 Sully made a Youtube video about custom car parks (aka Parking Lots) and this functionality helped make that safe.

 ## Dependencies